Japanese rock: Hard rock and heavy metal

 Uchida replaced every member of The Flowers except its drummer and renamed them the Flower Travellin' Band for October 1970's Anywhere, which includes covers of heavy metal band Black Sabbath and progressive rock act King Crimson.
 They moved to Canada and published their first album of original material, Satori which was released in April 1971 and is now considered a progenitor of heavy metal music and, together with Kirikyogen, doom metal.
 Japanese heavy metal bands started emerging in the late 1970s, pioneered by Bow Wow (1975), 44 Magnum (1977) and Earthshaker (1978).
 In 1977, Bow Wow supported Aerosmith and Kiss on their Japanese tours.
 They performed at both the Montreux Jazz Festival in Switzerland and the Reading Festival in England in 1982.
 After some member changes resulted in a more commercial sound, they changed their name to Vow Wow and relocated to England.
 Their 1989 album Helter Skelter reached number 75 on the UK Albums Chart.

 In the 1980s, a plethora of Japanese heavy metal bands formed.
 Loudness was formed in 1981 by former Lazy members Akira Takasaki and Munetaka Higuchi.
 In 1983, they toured the United States and Europe and soon started focusing more on an international career.
 In a 1985 deal with Atco Records, Loudness became the first Japanese metal act signed to a major label in the United States.
 Their albums Thunder in the East (1985), Lightning Strikes (1986) and Hurricane Eyes (1987) reached numbers 74, 64 and 190 on the Billboard chart.
 Loudness replaced singer Minoru Niihara with American vocalist Michael Vescera in 1988, in an unsuccessful attempt to further their international popularity.
 Loudness were famous among heavy metal fans in the United States.
-In the eighties few bands had a female members, like all-female band Show-Ya fronted by Keiko Terada, and Terra Rosa with Kazue Akao on vocals.
+In the '80s, few bands had a female members, like all-female band Show-Ya fronted by Keiko Terada, and Terra Rosa with Kazue Akao on vocals.
 In September 1989, Show-Ya's album Outerlimits was released, it reached number 3 in the Oricon album chart.